wikimedia/wikimedia-developer-portal/README.md

 $ open http://127.0.0.1:9000/
 ```

+NOTE: `open` is a MacOS command to open a file, directory, or url in the
+default application for that media type.
+On a Linux host you can either
+manually open the URL or use a similar URL opening script like `xdg-open`,
+`sensible-browser`, `x-www-browser`, or `gnome-open`.

 License
 -------
 Wikimedia Developer Portal code and configuration is licensed under the [GNU GPLv3+][] license.
 Textual content is licensed under the [CC-BY-SA 3.0][] license.